Review the following ITIN topics for more information.

 Austin, TX 78714-9342

-- A completed Form W-7, Application for IRS Individual Taxpayer Identification Number (Rev 9-2016).
+- A completed Form W-7, Application for IRS Individual Taxpayer Identification Number.

-- You can complete a Form W-7 within Drake Tax by going to the Foreign tab > W7 Application for ITIN screen (located on the Other Forms tab in Drake15 and prior).
+- You can complete a Form W-7 within Drake Tax by going to the Foreign tab > W7 ITIN Application/Renewal screen (located on the Other Forms tab in Drake15 and prior).

 - Form W-7 is not an e-filable form.

-- Proof of foreign status and identity; some documents that will suffice include:
+- Proof of foreign status and identity; per Revised Application Standards of ITIN:

 - National ID card (must show photo, name, current address, date of birth and expiration)